Our Services

 (1) Pre- & Post-Emergent

-We apply a pre-emergent barrier early in the season to prevent crabgrass and other warm season weeds from germinating.
-This visit also includes post-emergent broadleaf control to reduce existing weeds and set the foundation for a clean start to Spring.
+We kick off the season with an early pre-emergent application to get ahead of warm season weeds before they germinate.
+We also apply a broadleaf herbicide to reduce existing weeds and set the foundation for a clean Spring.

 We use a premium, slow-release fertilizer coated with Polyon technology.
 This temperature-controlled coating prevents nutrient release in cold soil, so fertilizer is not released too early or wasted.
 As soil temperatures warm, nutrients are released gradually when the grass can use them.